-Gin Rimmington Jones, is a photographic artist based in Brighton, UK
+Gin Rimmington Jones, photographic artist based in Brighton, UK

 2019 : Joya-AiR international artist residency May, Almeria, Spain

 2019 : LoosenArt Gallery international group exhibition Environment Documenta 24 April - 1 May, Rome

 2019 : Winner of the inaugural Metro Imaging/Satori mentorship award [2019-2020]

 2018 : Long listed for the Jerwood/Photoworks Award